Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-How are Bean and ham soup and Beef noodle soup different?
+How are bean and ham soup and beef noodle soup different?

-• Beef noodle soup has less Sugar.
+• Bean and ham soup has less sodium.

 Soup, bean & ham, canned, reduced sodium, prepared with water or ready-to-serve and Soup, beef noodle, canned, prepared with equal volume water are the varieties used in this article.